kusumaningrat/Deploy-NestJS-on-Kubernetes-with-Helm/README.md

 ## Deploy NestJS (API)

 Now, we will deploy the nestjs application using helm chart.
-Navigate to `bookshelf` directory at `bookshelf` branch, then exec below command:
+Navigate to `bookshelf` directory at `helm` branch, then exec below command:
 ```bash
 helm install bookshelf ./bookshelf
 ```